 Keep your workouts short and sweet.
 Aim to finish each session within 45 minutes to an hour so that you don’t overtax your system.
 Consider which exercises take longer to complete and which ones can be done in shorter time frames.
 Structure your workouts around these principles for maximum efficiency.

-The longer workouts should be done earlier in the day, while the shorter workouts should be done in the evening.
+For example, the longer workouts could be done earlier in the day, while the shorter workouts could be done in the evening.
 This will give you enough time to rest and recover before your next session.

 The workout that needs the most effort and intensity should be done first.
 This way, you can ensure that your body is at its peak performance for the more challenging session.
 Say, for example, you’re doing a weight-training session followed by a cardio session.
 You should do the weight-training session first and then reduce the intensity of the cardio session.

 How many exercises per session are ideal for two workouts per day?
-Three to four exercises are enough for each session.
+Depending on your style of training, three to four exercises could be enough for each session.
 If you’ve carefully selected and arranged the exercises for maximum efficiency, you should be able to complete the entire workout in 30-45 minutes.

 Maximum efficiency here means: